Shoreline Softening Projects

 In late 2024, Diamond Lake was awarded a grant to support our mission of shoreline restoration.
 Two key areas of focus are Firework Island and the Boat Launch.

-Firework Island: Over the past several decades, Firework Island has experienced significant land loss due to erosion.
-Without intervention, the island will continue to deteriorate, depositing sediment into the lake.
-This process could lead to the creation of larger sandbars and a gradual shallowing of the lake.
+Firework Island: Firework Island is owned and managed by DLA and provides a natural habitat for fish and wildlife as well as the launching site for the annual Fireworks display.
+Over the past several decades, Firework Island has experienced significant land loss due to erosion from wave energy.
+Without intervention, the island will continue to deteriorate and deposit sediment into the lake.
+This process would lead to deterioration of habitat and a gradual shallowing of the lake.

-Boat Launch: Though less severe, the boat launch is also showing signs of erosion that need to be addressed.
+Boat Launch: Though less severe, the boat launch is also showing signs of erosion that needs to be addressed.

 The Plan for 2025

-In partnership with environmental professionals and the State of Michigan, we have developed a comprehensive restoration plan for these areas.
-The project will use grant funding to implement solutions that protect the shoreline, reduce erosion, and improve the overall health of Diamond Lake.
+DLA In partnership with environmental professionals and the State of Michigan, we have developed a comprehensive restoration plan for these areas.
+The project will use grant funding to implement solutions that protect the shoreline, reduce erosion, and improve the overall health of Diamond Lake by providing fish habitat.

 Below, you’ll find concept art detailing the proposed changes, which are set to be implemented in the first half of 2025.